hannobraun/vndf-2016/docs/game-design/scenarios.md

   stays in the middle of the screen.
 - Extending from the player ship to the right is a prominent, slightly curved line that represents the ship's predicted course.
 - In the background is a regular grid.
-As the camera is zoomed in closely, the grid cells are scaled to match a relatively small distance in space, like 1 km.
+The camera is zoomed in closely, so the grid cells are scaled to match a relatively small distance in space, like 1 km.
 - The grid has a constant position in the coordinate system, which means it is